 Pleaserefer to the LMS for up-to-date subject information, including assessment and participation requirements, for subjects being offered in 2020.

 This subject provides an overview of:

-Laboratory techniques covered include molecular methods and functional assays used for the identification and characterisation of bacteria and viruses, such as regulation of gene expression, gene expression following DNA transfection, flow cytometry, enzyme immunoassays, protein electrophoresis, bioinformatics and viral neutralization assays.
+Laboratory techniques covered include molecular methods and functional assays used for the identification and characterisation of bacteria and viruses, such as polymerase chain reaction (PCR), gene expression following DNA transfection, flow cytometry, enzyme immunoassays, protein electrophoresis, western blotting, bioinformatics and immunofluorescence assays.
 Non-Laboratory sessions will be used for the introduction of practical topics, data analysis, critical discussion of scientific research publications and discussion of strategies used in constructing and presenting scientific reports, both oral and written.

 Upon completion of the subject students will have:

-- used molecular methods and functional assays to identify important characteristics of microbes;
+- used molecular methods and functional assays to identify important characteristics of microbial agents;

 - used common bioinformatics methods to analyse DNA and protein sequence data;

-- experience in the methodologies used to understand host-pathogen interactions;
+- experience in numerous methodologies used to understand host-pathogen interactions;

 - developed skills in constructing and presenting scientific reports, both oral and written;